Scope Naming

 Constants should use the following scope or variable.other.constant

-, depending on the language semantics.
-This scope is often included in the symbol list and index.
+depending on the language semantics.
+This scope is often included in the symbol

 entity.name.constant